srinathb99/cp-utils/README.md

 - Provides an easy way to add snippets to Geany

 ## What cp-utils needs
-- A Linux environment with python3 and make installed
+- Bash or bash-like environment
 - Basic shell know-how

 ## How to install cp-utils